-I came to realize about tick diseases when I started working as tour guide in 2002 more or less, since travellers got really concerned about whenever they saw a tick, they even had pincers and special creams to put on top of the little wound left by them.
+I came to realize about tick diseases when I started working as a tour guide in 2002 more or less since travelers got really concerned whenever they saw a tick, they even had pincers and special creams to put on top of the little wound left by them.

-As a guide I use to hate them because I could get many during my 3 or 2 day tours in Corcovado National Park, and because with all the sweat they got infected and itching but never did I get any other reaction than than that one.
+As a guide, I used to hate them because I could get many during my three or two-day tours in Corcovado National Park, and because with all the sweat, they got infected and itching, but never did I get any other reaction than that one.

-Because of the questioning about lyme disease I studied the topic and realized there was no risk of getting it in Costa Rica, so it was relieving for tourist to find out it was not dangerous for them if they got ticks during the tours.
+Because of the question about Lyme disease, I studied the topic and realized there was no risk of getting it in Costa Rica, so it was relieving for tourists to find out it was not dangerous for them if they got ticks during the tours.

-A report of a case of lyme disease in Costa Rica In 2012 triggered and alarm in the country.
-The person with the disease was an italian man leving in the pacific coast for 14 years already and was diagnosed in the country!
+A report of a case of Lyme disease in Costa Rica In 2012 triggered an alarm in the country.
+The person with the disease was an Italian man living on the pacific coast for 14 years already and was diagnosed in the country!

-After this, a proper study of the case was performed and hey found out the case was actually an exported one, the person had gone on vacations to The United States and had gotten the disease there and diagnosed in Costa Rica after he came and felt sick.
+After this, a proper study of the case was performed, and they found out the case was actually an exported one, the person had gone on vacation to The United States and had gotten the disease there and was diagnosed in Costa Rica after he came and felt sick.

-There have been more cases and all haven also exported by travellers that were in contact with ticks before arriving to Costa Rica.
+There have been more cases, and all have also been exported by travelers that were in contact with ticks before arriving in Costa Rica.

 How to remove a tick

-I have always done the rustic way, with the fingers by pulling it off and then a bit of alcohol to avoid infection, but there is a more recommended procedure.
+I have always done the rustic way, with the fingers by pulling them off and then a bit of alcohol to avoid infection, but there is a more recommended procedure.

 - Use small-tipped tweezers to grasp the tick, the closer to the skin the better.